kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

       --registry string                 Repository context url for module to upload.
 The repository url will be automatically added to the repository contexts in the module
       --registry-cred-selector string   label selector to identify a secret of type kubernetes.io/dockerconfigjson (that needs to be created externally) which allows the image to be accessed in private image registries.
 This can be used if you push your module to a registry with authenticated access.
 Example: "label1=value1,label2=value2"
   -r, --resource stringArray            Add an extra resource in a new layer with format <NAME:TYPE@PATH>.
 It is also possible to provide only a path; name will default to the last path element and type to 'helm-chart'
+      --sec-scan-cfg string             Path to the directory holding the security scan configuration file.
   -t, --token string                    Authentication token for the given registry (alternative to basic authentication).
       --version string                  Version of the module.
 This flag is mandatory.
 ```